-INRD416 Diplomac y Practice and d Procedure TBA Prerequisites: Postgraduate Diploma in International Relations or equivalent wit h specific requ irements ( see Admission Red quirements for the Master of International Relations and Diplomacy level).
+INRD416 Diplomacy Practice and Procedure TBA

+Prerequisites: Postgraduate Diploma in International Relations or equivalent with specific requirements (see Admission Requirements for the Master of International Relations and Diplomacy level).

 This is a compulsory course for students in the Master of International Relations and Diplomacy level.
 INRD students in the Postgraduate Diploma or Postgraduate Certificate levels are not allowed to enrol.
-This course focuses on diplomacy practice and procedure at the regional and international level.
+This course focuses on diplomacy practice and procedure at the regional and international levels.
 Students will examine how diplomacy is used as a state instrument for achieving, promoting and protecting a wide range of national interests as embodied in its foreign policy.
 This course also covers international treaties.